ericchee08/Advanced-programming-database-assignment/README.md

 ## Non-Functional requirements

-The GUI interface provides appropriate feedback to confirm or deny a user’s actions•The application manages internal and user-generated errors
+- The GUI interface provides appropriate feedback to confirm or deny a user’s actions
+- The application manages internal and user-generated errors

 ## Technical Requirements